 Your SEO research can get started with extremely simple tools.
 Before you dive into more complex analytics, start with the basics.

 Google is not just a research tool for searchers, but for businesses as well.
 Start typing keywords related to your business.
 What questions are coming up?

 Search for the types of questions you think your customers would ask, and look at the results.
 You should plan to produce content that is superior to what you see.

 Tools like Answer The Public can also help you learn more about what searches are happening now.

-As you begin to produce content that drives organic traffic, don’t cease answering sales’ questions.
+As you begin to produce content that drives organic traffic, don’t cease answering the questions your current customers and prospects are asking.
 A good content strategy does both.

 Do this: Create your YouTube channel

 Now that you’ve built up a library of video content, start thinking about other ways that content can reach your audience.
 YouTube is the next logical step, advises Lindsey.
 “Remember, this is where you separate yourselves from the rest of your industry by positioning your company as thought leaders for education in your industry.”

 YouTube is increasingly seen as an educational platform.
 If your videos are useful to an audience, you will see traffic pick up.
 Regular content publication can lead to viewers, subscribers, and other fans who could easily become leads.